 - Kneeling Cable Triceps Extension

-Here’s a 5×5 workout routine using the above exercises.
+Here’s another routine using the above exercises.
 For this routine, we’ll be doing a 2 day split instead of the traditional 3 day split.
 This allows us to do a larger variety of exercises over the course of the week.
 Also, this really makes a big difference in the amount of muscle tone you’ll get from this workout.

 Day 1 — Chest / Shoulders / Triceps